brittbabbitt/code-challenge/README.md

 ## Mock server

 cd to `./mock-server` and run `npm run mock:server`.
-You will know the server is running when it says `Listening on port 3000`.
+You will know the server is running when it says `Server Listening on port 3000`.

 note: The mock-server was created because the api endpoint given was not working at the time I was executing this challenge.